Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures: Abstract

 \section{Abstract}

 We study the role of bath-induced correlations in temperature estimation of cold Bosonic baths.
 Our protocol includes multiple probes, that are not interacting, nor are they initially correlated to each other.
-They interact with a Bosonic sample and reach a non-equilibrium steady state, which is measured to estimate the temperature of the sample.
+They interact with a Bosonic sample and reach a non-thermal steady state, which is measured to estimate the temperature of the sample.
 It is well-known that in the steady state such non-interacting probes may get correlated to each other and even entangled.
 Nonetheless, the impact of these correlations in metrology has not been deeply investigated yet.
-Here, we examine their role for thermometry of cold Bosonic gases and show that, although being classical, bath-induced correlations can indeed lead to sub-shot-noise precision for thermometry at low temperatures; e.g., for a probe of $30$ non-interacting impurities they can enhance the quantum Fisher information by two orders of magnitude.
-The proposed thermometry scheme here does not require precise dynamical control of the probes and tuning the parameters, as it is build upon the non-equilibrium steady state of a non-interacting system.
-Our results put forward new possibilities in thermometry at low temperatures, of relevance for instance in cold gases and Bose--Einstein condensates.
+Here, we examine their role for thermometry of cold Bosonic gases and show that, although being classical, bath-induced correlations can lead to significant enhancement of precision for thermometry.
+The improvement is especially important at low temperatures, where attaining high precision thermometry is particularly demanding.
+The proposed thermometry scheme does not require any precise dynamical control of the probes and tuning the parameters and is robust to noise in initial preparation, as it is built upon the steady state generated by the natural dissipative dynamics of the system.
+Therefore, our results put forward new possibilities in thermometry at low temperatures, of relevance for instance in cold gases and Bose--Einstein condensates.

 {\it Introduction.---}Achieving extremely low temperatures is a must for quantum simulation and computation in many platforms.
 In order to fully characterize any system that works for such tasks, aside from tunable parameters one has to estimate the non-tunable ones as well.
 Although these parameters vary depending on the platform, temperature is common among almost all, because thermal states naturally appear in many physical systems.
 Even if that is not the case, the statistics of sub-systems of a quantum system often behave \textit{as if} the quantum system was at thermal equilibrium~\cite{Gogolin_2016,Popescu2006,PhysRevLett.96.050403}.
 Therefore, thermometry is a major focus of many theoretical and experimental research carried out in quantum systems~\cite{Mehboudi_2019,de2018quantum,PhysRevLett.114.220405,de2016local,Paris_2015,PhysRevLett.122.030403,razavian2019quantum,PhysRevB.98.045101,Mehboudi_2015,PhysRevA.103.023317,PhysRevLett.119.090603,PhysRevLett.123.180602,PhysRevA.95.022121,Campbell_2017,PhysRevLett.125.080402,mok2021optimal,Latune_2020,rubio2020global,Potts2019fundamentallimits,PhysRevResearch.2.033394}.